Different children take different approaches to managing the college application process

 My third child was very similar to the second one.
 Both of those children attended the same school, so I was very familiar with the process, the counselors and deadlines.

 My fourth child, a girl, has made this process quite challenging.
 I have never been so scattered with information than ever before.
 She has applied to approximately 10 schools.
 For the most part she has gotten her required documentation in on time such as SAT scores, high school transcripts, recommendations and essays.
 Where she has been lacking is her inability to express to us exactly which colleges she has applied to and any special requirements that may be needed.
 Rather than discuss the schools she is applying to with a team approach, we often hear about a new school that she is applying to only by way of a problem.
 For example, no SAT scores were submitted.
 I thought this process would be as similar as my previous experiences, but I was wrong.
 I should never assume anything!
 Although she had done the necessary paperwork, her organization skills were weak.
 I tried sharing with her experiences from her siblings and some of my own to help her organize her applications.
-Ultimately, she and I sat down together and made a table that included the following:

 - List of colleges; which ones did you apply to?